haruhisa-takano/kiritan_singing/README.md

 (The original README in Japnese follows)

 Labels for kiritan_singing data with extra resources for DNN-based singing voice synthesis (SVS) systems.
-The repository includes scripts to generate [sinsy](https://github.com/r9y9/sinsy)-compatible full-context labels, as well as semi-automatically corrected labels, which can be used to build DNN-based parametric SVS systems.
+The repository includes scripts to generate [sinsy](https://github.com/r9y9/sinsy)-compatible full-context labels, which can be used to build DNN-based parametric SVS systems.
 Important features are summarized below:

 - Full-context or mono label generation from musicxml files by [pysinsy](https://github.com/r9y9/pysinsy).
 - DTW-based alignment between sinsy-generated labels and kiritan's alignment.